fannysigouin/project4/README.md

 The machine learning model is deployed using a cloud-based infrastructure, specifically on Amazon Web Services (AWS).
 The deployment process involves the following steps:

 1. **Model Serialization:** The trained Random Forest Regressor model is serialized using the `joblib` library.

-2. **Containerization:** The serialized model is encapsulated within a Docker container, with dependencies specified in the `requirements.txt` file to ensure consistent and reproducible deployment across different environments.

-3. **Flask API Endpoint:** A Flask web application is set up to serve as an API endpoint for the machine learning model.
+2. **Flask API Endpoint:** A Flask web application is set up to serve as an API endpoint for the machine learning model.
 The Flask application uses Flask and Flask-CORS to handle HTTP requests and responses, providing a seamless interaction with the deployed model.

-4. **PostgreSQL Database Interaction:** SQLAlchemy is utilized to interact with the PostgreSQL database named `listings_db`.
+3. **PostgreSQL Database Interaction:** SQLAlchemy is utilized to interact with the PostgreSQL database named `listings_db`.
 The database stores relevant information about Toronto real estate listings.

-5. **AWS EC2 Instance:** The Docker container, along with the Flask application, is deployed on an AWS EC2 instance.

-6. **API Usage:** Users can make HTTP POST requests to the Flask API endpoint, providing property features as input in the request body.
+4. **API Usage:** Users can make HTTP POST requests to the Flask API endpoint, providing property features as input in the request body.
 The API will respond with predicted property prices.

+5. **Containerization:** The serialized model, database creation script, and flask application are encapsulated within a Docker container, with dependencies specified in the `requirements.txt` file to ensure consistent and reproducible deployment across different environments.
+When running the container, the database is created and the flask app is started using gunicorn.
+The Docker image is then pushed to docker hub.

+6. **Azure Web App:** The application is deployed using Azure Web App Services and the Docker image that is available via Docker Hub.

 7. **URL:** [Toronto Real Estate Price Predictor](https://toronto-real-estate-predictor.azurewebsites.net/)